 Basement soundproofing improvements

-Surface of this ceiling will be ¼” higher than the existing drywall surface.
+The surface of this ceiling will be ¼” higher than the existing drywall surface.

-Surface of this ceiling will be 3/8” lower than the existing drywall surface.
+The surface of this ceiling will be 3/8” lower than the existing drywall surface.

-My detailed recommendations include instructions that can be executed by any competent contractor, or preferably by a specialized soundproofing contractor.
+My detailed recommendations include instructions that can be executed by any competent contractor or preferably by a specialized soundproofing contractor.

 Should you hire a soundproofing contractor?

 The moral of this story is that a bungled soundproofing job is twice as expensive as a competently done job.
 The basement soundproofing needs to be done twice if a soundproofing contractor does not do it the first time.
 Better still, get proper soundproofing advice from a soundproofing consultant in advance.
 He will then refer a specialized contractor.

 If you would like to contact the author of this article to request a similar consultation, preferably before you allow your contractor to botch the job, please click on the button below.

 Sonopan assemblies